root-commits-twice/Boardz/README.md

 ## Client

-If the program has "A" in front of it skip setup.
+* 1 - Run setup
+* 2 - View available servers
+* 3 - Choose the one you want to use

-* 1 - You'll see a menu.
+* 4 - You'll see a menu.
 You'll need to login to do most stuff.
-* 2 - If you don't have an account choose sign up.
+* 5 - If you don't have an account choose sign up.
-* 3 - When you've signed up login.
+* 6 - When you've signed up login.
-* 4 - Now you're logged in and you can use the program fully.
+* 7 - Now you're logged in and you can use the program fully.

-If the program doesn't have "A" in front of it.

-* 5 - Run setup
-* 6 - View available servers
-* 7 - Choose the one you want to use
-* 8 - See above and start from 1

 ## Server